Automic-Community/concurrent-version-system-cvs-action-pack/README.md

 ## Getting Started:

+###### Description

+ The Concurrent Versions System (CVS), also known as the Concurrent Versioning System, is a client-server free software revision control system in the field of software development.
+A version control system keeps track of all work and all changes in a set of files, and allows several developers (potentially widely separated in space and time) to collaborate.
+[Check the Feature support by action pack](source/README.md)

 ###### Prerequisite:

 	1. AE (Automation Engine) is installed.
 	2. On AE, Please Install ITPA_SHARED and File System package.
 	3. apm (Automic package Manager) also installed.